Ahnfelt/jsonr/README.md

 Immediately after its declaration, a parameter can be used in place of a value.
 The value is then the value of the parameter.

 It's possible to branch on parameters, using the syntax `$my_parameter(value1: 10, value2: 20)`.
 This means that if `$my_parameter` is the string `"value1"`, return `10`.
 Otherwise, if it's `"value2"`, return `20`.
 Otherwise, fail.

+If a parameter use is followed by '...', the entries in it is spliced into the surrounding array or object.
+The value must be an array in the former case and an object in the latter case.

 When parsing a JSONR file with parameter declarations, a map of parameter values may be supplied that is then used instead of the default value of the parameter declaration.